ogecko/mup_odoo_plugin/README.md

     odooUserUID: 1000,              // This must match the UID:GID owner of /opt/<%= name %>/data on the docker host machine
     odooVirtualPort: 8059,          // Used between nginx and odoo container for http and xml
     odooLongPollingPort: 8061,      // Used between nginx and odoo container for longpolling http
+    dbPort: 5431,                   // Postgres Port to use (normally default for Postgres is 5432), change when there is a conflict
     isProduction: false,            // When true, exposes Odoo port to docker only (for nginx reverse proxy container)
     isSource: false,                // When true, use Odoo source (useful for dev debugging) instead of Odoo container
     servers: {